kalpaca/CakeLDAP/README.md

 ## Workflow:

-1. user input 'username' and 'password' fields and send request to controller.
+1. user input 'username' and 'password' fields and send request to controller

-2. this adapter use a service account to do @ldap_bind() and then search for login user name
+2. this adapter use a service account to do @ldap_bind() and then search for login 'username'

-3. use ldap_get_dn to get the 'dn' attribute for this user
+3. after a match, use ldap_get_dn to get the 'dn' attribute for this user

-4. Then use this 'password' from first step and 'dn' to bind again and validate the user.
+4. use this 'password' from first step and 'dn' to bind again and validate the user

 ## Configuration